BKinya/Android-FAQ/README.md

 - Check for [Jetpack Compose Newsletters](https://twitter.com/alexstyl/status/1662740985456263168?s=20) here.

 ### Which Architecture should I use in my app?
-There exist several architecture patterns: MVP, MVC, MVVM, MVI, Redux and much more.
+There exist several architecture patterns: MVP, MVC, MVVM, MVI, Redux, and much more.
 Architecture patterns are guidelines for building quality apps.
 They are not cut-on-stone rules.

 All best practices can be applied to any architecture pattern.

-Nonetheless, architecture patterns are different: how they are implemented, the learning curve etc.
+Nonetheless, architecture patterns are different: how they are implemented, the learning curve, etc.

 Before adopting an architecture into your app, make sure you first understand how it works.

 My two cents:
 For beginners, I'd recommend starting with MVVM.
-It has a gentle learning curve, adopted in several Android projects and has many resources online.
+It has a gentle learning curve, adopted in several Android projects, and has many resources online.

 For Jetpack Compose projects, I'd recommend an MVI kind of approach.
 This helps a lot with state handling.
 And you can implement MVI on top of MVVM.